PrincetonUniversity/install_pytorch/README.md

 ## Make a conda environment and install

-Next we create a conda environment that includes pytorch and its dependencies (note that you may consider replacing the environment name "torch-env" with something more specific to your work):
+Next we create a conda environment that includes PyTorch and its dependencies (note that you may consider replacing the environment name "torch-env" with something more specific to your work):

 ```
+# adroit or tigergpu
 module load anaconda3
 conda create --name torch-env pytorch torchvision cudatoolkit=9.0 -c pytorch
 ```